Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: Procedure for Synthesis of For-all Attacks on Communication Protocols

-$S_P$ corresponds to a \textsc{For-all} attack supervisor since every string in the controlled behavior, $S_P/G_a$, can be extended to a marked string, by nonblockingness of $S_P$.
+$S_P$ corresponds to a \textsc{For-all} attack-supervisor since every string in the controlled behaviour, $S_P/G_a$, can be extended to a marked string, by nonblockingness of $S_P$.
 In other words, it is always eventually possible for the system under attack by $S_P$ to violate the given property.

 In the above formulation, $\mlang(H_a)$ may not be $\mlang(G_a)$-closed, since it is possible that $G_a = G_{other,a}$ and all the states in $G_a$ are marked.
-Therefore, according to the use of $G_{sm}$ and $G_{lm}$, whenever necessary we define $S_P$ as a \emph{marking supervisor}, namely
+Therefore, according to the use of $G_{sm}$ and $G_{nm}$, whenever necessary we define $S_P$ as a marking supervisor by following \cref{eq:marking-sup}, namely